Do Go On - 397 - Aviator Charles Kingsford Smith

 When you hear your name, jog on in.

-Jess is hyping up Dave.
+Jess is hyping up, Dave.

-We're all hyping each other up together Oh yeah Matt's great at the hyping up
+We're all hyping each other up together.

-He's a real team player
+He's a real team player.

-Now here we go
+Now, here we go.

-Let me Russell you up as Sarah
+Let me rustle you up as Sarah.

-From Babinda in Queensland Australia
+From Babinda in Queensland, Australia.

-It's Anne
+It's Anne.

-It's Anne
+It's Anne.

 You can only assume from somewhere deep within the fortress of the moles.